woodard/libabigail/doc/manuals/kmidiff.rst

     exported interfaces.
 This is the default kind of report emitted by tools like ``abidiff`` or ``abipkgdiff``.

+  * ``--exported-interfaces-only``

+    When using this option, this tool analyzes the descriptions of the types reachable by the interfaces (functions and variables) associated with `ELF`_ symbols that are defined and exported by the `Linux Kernel`_.

+    Otherwise, the tool also has the ability to analyze the descriptions of the types reachable by the interfaces associated with `ELF`_ symbols that are visible outside their translation unit.
+This later possibility is however much more resource intensive and results in much slower operations.

+    That is why this option is enabled by default.

+  * ``--allow-non-exported-interfaces``

+    When using this option, this tool analyzes the descriptions of the types reachable by the interfaces (functions and variables) that are visible outside of their translation unit.
+Once that analysis is done, an ABI Corpus is constructed by only considering the subset of types reachable from interfaces associated to `ELF`_ symbols that are defined and exported by the binary.
+It's that final ABI corpus which is compared against another one.

+    The problem with that approach however is that analyzing all the interfaces that are visible from outside their translation unit can amount to a lot of data, leading to very slow operations.

+    Note that this option is turned off by default.

   * ``--show-bytes``

     Show sizes and offsets in bytes, not bits.
 This option is